Adventures in Rainbow Country

-Adventures in Rainbow Country was a Canadian television series, which aired on CBC Television in the 1970-71 TV season.
+Adventures in Rainbow Country is a Canadian television series that aired on CBC Television in the 1970–71 television season.
 Reruns were later shown on the American children's cable channel Nickelodeon during the early 1980s.
 A half hour family drama, the show starred Lois Maxwell (of James Bond fame) as Nancy Williams, a widow raising her children Billy (Stephen Cottier) and Hannah (Susan Conway) in rural Northern Ontario.